cti-cmm/assessor/README.md

 # The CTI-CMM Assessment Resource

 ## Introduction
-The CTI-CMM beta assessment tool is a stand-alone spreadsheet intended for users to download and use locally.
+The CTI-CMM assessment is a stand-alone spreadsheet intended for users to download and use locally.
 Users self-evaluate their current maturity posture across each of the objective in a domain using the CTI0-CTI3 scale.
-In this tool, CTI0 represents no capability, CTI1 a partial implementation, CTI2 largely implemented, and CTI3 for fully implemented.
+In this assessment approach, CTI0 represents no capability, CTI1 a partial implementation, CTI2 largely implemented, and CTI3 for fully implemented.

 ![images/CTI-CMM Maturity Levels and Characteristics.jpg](https://github.com/cti-cmm/assessor/blob/d29d17330cd2db7fe92a790fdfca9e1b546b2960/images/CTI-CMM%20Maturity%20Levels%20and%20Characteristics.jpg)

-The Beta CTI-CMM self-assessment tool is a standalone spreadsheet that dynamically populates as the user fills out scores across each domain.
-Inside of the spreadsheet, there's an introductory section, an obligatory read me on how to use the tool, and a master dashboard, before displaying each section's content.
+The CTI-CMM assessment dynamically populates as the user fills out scores across each domain.
+Inside of the spreadsheet, there's an introductory section, an obligatory read me with instructions, and a primary dashboard, before displaying each domain's content.

 ## How Long Will Each Assessment Take
-The CTI-CMM assessment tool is comprised of 230 statements across its 11 sections.
-Each section aligns to a different function or stakeholder a CTI program could service, which means that not all sections are relevant for every CTI program.
+The CTI-CMM assessment is comprised of 230 statements across its 11 domains.
+Each domain aligns to a different function or stakeholder a CTI program could service, which means that not all domains are relevant for every CTI program.
 As a result, some programs, especially those with a larger set of customers, may spend more time than others.

 However, since the assessment is an introspective self-evaluation the CTI program should document its sources of evidence and line of reasoning to support the evaluation score it provides.
 As a result, CTI programs who plan to use CTI-CMM as a benchmark for program maturity and organizational reach will reap the benefits from having spent time enumerating supporting documentation--called "Evidence" in the assessment--and the line of reasoning for scoring.